Programs for Children

 Birds of a Feather

 Feathers: unique and amazing!
 How do they help birds survive?
 How can birds fly?
 How and why are they so colorful?
-This STEM-based program includes model-making, field work, and investigations about adaptations.
+This program includes model-making, field work, and investigations into adaptations.

 Designed for 8 and up – limit 15